Carmen Amaya: Biography

-She was born to a Spanish Romani family, to José Amaya Amaya (aka "El Chino", "The Chinaman"), a guitar player, and Micaela Amaya Moreno.
+Carmen Amaya Amaya was born in Somorrostro, Spain, to a Romani family, her father José Amaya Amaya (alias "El Chino", "The Chinaman"), a guitar player, and Micaela Amaya Moreno, her mother.
 Carmen was the second of eleven children, although only six (three sisters and two brothers) survived to adulthood.
+She was also the cousin of famed flamenco dancers Chato Amaya, Remedios Amaya, La Chunga, and La Chunguita.

 Her date of birth is disputed.
 Montse Madridejos and David Pérez Merinero name 1918 as her year of birth.
 They cite Barcelona's inhabitants list of 1930, in which a family Amalla with a 12-year-old daughter Carmen is mentioned.
 They claim that no birth document is available and the document of baptism was lost due to a church fire.
 Furthermore, a 1920 oil painting by Julio Moisés named Maternidad shows a mother with a 2-3 year old girl, supposed to be Carmen with her mother Micaela.
 According to them, photographs showing Carmen Amaya as a teenager also support 1918 as the year of birth.
-According to Montse Madridejos, professor of Music History at the University of Barcelona and a flamenco history researcher, who specializes in Carmen Amaya, her ethnicity could have also been a factor in the birth date ambiguity: “At that time, a gypsy was neither baptized, nor registered”.
+According to Montse Madridejos, professor of Music History at the University of Barcelona and a flamenco history researcher, who specializes in Carmen Amaya, her ethnicity could have also been a factor in the birth date ambiguity: "At that time, a gypsy was neither baptized, nor registered".